misterslin/SlinFireHUD/README.md

 https://www.youtube.com/watch?v=WQQNxMF19R0&list=PLQ-oNjz9WriP7kN83FX0Vt3dxbdZJ3cng

 ## Need help?
-If you run into issues, please join our Discord at discord.gg/misterslin and ask for assistance.
+If you run into issues, join our Discord at discord.gg/mrslin and ask for assistance.
+No promises on what we're able to do, though.

 I HIGHLY recommend that you do NOT copy my config directly (the "cfg" folder).
 This should be used as a reference to create your own scripts or to see what I use.
 If you copy it directly, it'll mess all of your settings up and I won't be able to undo it for you.